Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Numerical solutions

 \subsection{Limits on the mass of the scalar}

 The independence of the critical line $\lambda(0)=h\left(f_1(0)\right)$ from $m$ and $\gamma$ allows us to extract predictions that are insensitive to the cutoff choice.
 In particular, it can be used to constrain the scalar mass in the broken phase, cf.\ Eq.~(\ref{massL}), evaluated at the reference scale $t=0$.
-To extract a definite value at $t=0$ we adopt a naturalness-motivated assumption \cite{dijkstra2019naturalnessreasonablescientificprinciple} and set the vacuum expectation value to be of the same order as the measurement scale $\Lambda_0$, i.e \footnote{In this context, ``naturalness'' refers to the expectation that IR observables should not depend sensitively on UV physics without an additional mechanism (such as a symmetry).
-In particular, gravitational fluctuations are expected to decouple from the dynamics for $\Lambda\ll m_p$.}